chemaar/rdfindex/README.md

 .
 ```

-* We are going to define our aggregated indicator:
+* We are going to define our aggregated indicator that removes the sex dimension in its structure:

 ```
 rdfindex:AggregatedLifeExpectancy a rdfindex:Indicator;